 Does a Reverse Mortgage Borrower Have Any Obligations

-Seniors must maintain the home, do needed repairs, and stay current on property taxes and homeowner’s insurance premiums.
+The home must continue to be used as the primary residence.
+Seniors must also maintain the home, do needed repairs, and stay current on property taxes and homeowner’s insurance premiums.
 Otherwise they risk default.
 Bankruptcy can also be a violation of the reserve mortgage agreement.
 Once the homeowner is in default they are subject to foreclosure – and the unexpected loss of one’s home can be especially tragic for an elderly person.
+Thankfully the financial assessment added in 2014 makes this far less likely.

 Is a Reverse Mortgage Right for You?